 Are There Other Fees?

-For some rides, ais added to the tour price.
+A fuel charge is added to the tour price as a transportation cost.
 The charge is based upon the amount of fuel that will consumed from the John Wayne Airport area to our tour destination and back.
 Transportation fees are non-refundable once we have started our journey to the ride location.

 Some rides require a shuttle company to drive us to the top of the mountain.
 In most cases, these fees are separate from the fees charged by XEN MTB.